dashingsoft/pyarmor/README.md

 * Obfuscate code object to protect constants and literal strings.
 * Obfuscate byte code of each code object in runtime.
 * Clear f_locals of frame as soon as code object completed execution.
-* Expired obfuscated scripts, or bind to fixed machine.
+* Verify the license file of obfuscated scripts while running it.

 Refer to [Protect Python Scripts By Pyarmor](docs/protect-python-scripts-by-pyarmor.md)